Damian-101/React-Form/README.md

-To use the form Redirect to the UserPhysicInfo page by using the searchabar
+To use the form Redirect to the UserPhysicInfo page by using the search bar